jere344/Music-Shortcut/README.md

-I am a beginner developper and it was made in a few hours as a learning project.
+It was made in a few hours a long time ago as a learning project.
 I do not guarantee the stability of this script.